RSAK56/cine-list/README.md

 npx prisma migrate dev
 ```

 Enter migration name after that.
-It will generate a sequel file which can be viewed under prisma directory.
+It will generate a SQL file which can be viewed under prisma directory.

 You can view your data in prisma client: